 - Needed for nerve and muscle functions;

-- Relieves arthritic pain and stimulate the lymphatic system.
+- Relieves arthritic pain and stimulates the lymphatic system.

 - Improves circulation to the body's extremities, which is important to manage hypertension and atherosclerosis;